m3g/CellListMap.jl/docs/src/ParticleSystem/updating.md

 ## Updating coordinates

 The coordinates can be updated (mutated, or the array of coordinates can change in size by pushing or deleting particles), simply by directly accessing the `xpositions` (and/or `ypositions`) field of the system.
-These position arrays are `Vector`s of `SVector`s (from `StaticArrays`), with coordinates copied from the input array provided.
+These position arrays are of type [`ParticleSystemPositions`](@ref), which wraps a `Vector{SVector{N,T}}` and tracks mutations automatically.
+When positions are modified through the supported interface (see [The `ParticleSystemPositions` type](@ref)), the cell lists are recomputed automatically on the next call to `pairwise!`.
 Thus, the coordinates in the `ParticleSystem` structure must be updated independently of updates in the original array of coordinates.

 Let us exemplify the interface with the computation of forces: